 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

+As we become more concerned about our food system, many people are working to eat locally by supporting nearby farmers and community supported agriculture projects.
 Others?
 They’ve decided to tackle growing some of their own food.
-If you’re embracing the idea of a garden but not quite sure where to start, read on for ideas on how to start a vegetable garden from scratch.
+If you’re embracing the idea of a garden but not quite sure where to start, read on for ideas on how to plant your own garden.

 Reader Favorites from Attainable Sustainable